How to trade Vodafone shares

 Thinking of trading Vodafone shares?
-We go through the basics of the company and explain how to analyse Vodafone and how to buy and sell Vodafone shares.
+We go through the basics of the company and explain how to analyse Vodafone and how to trade Vodafone shares.

 Vodafone is one of the largest telecommunications companies in the world, operating mobile networks in 26 countries and fixed-line services, such as broadband, in 17 of them.
 Europe is the company’s stronghold, accounting for over three-quarters of all revenue.
 Germany is the company’s single-biggest market in terms of both revenue and earnings, partly thanks to the considerably higher margin it earns there compared to the likes of the UK and Spain: